svspire/emotiq-archive/src/gossip/docs/gossip-doc.md

-`#'gossip-dispatcher` makes sure the first element of the message is `:gossip`, checks that there is indeed a gossip-node that contains this actor, extracts the `srcuid` which should be the second element of the original message, and calls `#'deliver-gossip-msg` on the third element of the original message.
+`#'gossip-dispatcher` makes sure the first element of the message is `:gossip`, checks that there is indeed a gossip-node that contains this actor, extracts the `srcuid` which should be the first element of the original message, and calls `#'deliver-gossip-msg` on the second element of the original message.

 *In other words* the message the actor sees is`(:gossip srcuid
 #<gossip-message-mixin>)`.
 It's just the gossip-message prepended with the UID